hpi-swa-teaching/SqueakHistory/README.md

 History clearInstance
 ```
 ###Interface
-For example implementation consult the tests in the project.
+For an example implementation consult the tests in the project.
-Changes can be accessed via the method
+Changes can be accessed via the method:
 ```smalltalk
 History instance changesForClass: <className> forMethod:#<methodName>
 ```
-Changes can be shown manually in the changes browser via
+Changes can be shown manually in the changes browser via:
 ```smalltalk
 HistoryChangesBrowser showChanges: <changes>
 ```